Course Catalog

 • Students must complete ENGL 1010, ALHS 1011, ALHS 1090, and ALHS 1040 prior to registering for the Phlebotomy courses.

-• Student must register for COLL 1010 or COMP 2000 along with the Phlebotomy courses.
+• Student must register for COMP 1000 along with the Phlebotomy courses.

 • American Heart Association Provider CPR Certification, physical examination, up-to-date immunizations, criminal background check and drug screen required prior to start of clinical rotation.